Nixola/Nixbot/README.md

 !obey nick: makes nick a Rank 1 Master.
 A Master is required.

-!disobey nick: revokes the Master status on Nix.
+!disobey nick: revokes the Master status on nick.
 A Rank 0 Master is required.

 !join channel: makes the bot part from the current channel to join a new one.
 A Master is required.